Hi Friends! Thanks for visiting My Berkeley Kitchen. I’m so happy that you’ve stopped by.

 Berkeley is a place I love for being a “little big city”- where you can find the most vibrant, unique markets, restaurants and shops, and yet be so close to nature.

 I am a mom of two young girls who live with environmental and life threatening food allergies (see Allergy Life).
 All I think about each day is food, not only for sustenance and joy but also as a means of keeping my girls safe.
-Sometimes, this seems like a heavy load to haul but we are all given things that carry weight.
+This can feel like a heavy load to haul but we are all given things that carry weight.
 Our struggles connect us.
 Food feels this way for me, our common link.

 This food blog is created as a means to share my love of whole foods, mostly organic, home-cooked, seasonal meals made for my family and friends.
 Many recipes are variations on others, some are completely my own or handed down from my Pakistani family.

 I graduated from Bauman College, a Holistic Nutrition and Culinary Arts School, in the Natural Chef Program.
 I often cook using alternative flours and whole grains.
 All of my recipes are free from: sesame, peanuts and tree nuts, excluding almonds which is the only tree nut safe for my daughter.
 I also have recipes which are free from other common allergens such as gluten, soy, dairy, eggs and more.

 It feels like so much of our life happens in our kitchens; sometimes it is not at all fun.
 Cooking can be messy and chaotic.
 There are kitchen fails and disasters.
 Sometimes, things catch on fire.
 There is spilled milk!
 But so what?
 Life happens, we clean it up and then we find the strength to sit down to share a meal together.
 For a moment, everything seems like it will be ok.
 Even if it is not, we can rejoice knowing that at least for now our bellies are full and nourished.

 Please come along with me and share my little version of Berkeley, seen through my “food-tinted” glasses.
 And I hope you will stay for dinner.